 The Legal Office can provide helpful general information and guidance on personal civil legal matters to those eligible for legal assistance services.
 Active-duty members and retirees plus their dependents are eligible for these services.
 Reserve and Guard members and their dependents when on Title 10 military orders.
 The Air Force Legal Assistance and Preventive Law programs are governed by Air Force Instruction 51-304 and Air Force Policy Directive 51-5.

-The Civil Law division, front desk of the legal office, provides notary services, powers of attorney, wills, health care directives, general legal advice on personal civil legal matters, and legal assistance appointments with available attorneys.
-Legal assistance is provided on an appointment basis on Monday, Wednesday and Thursday.
-Please call the Civil Law Division at 405-739-5811 to schedule an appointment and be advised of the most current operating procedures for services.
+The Civil Law division, front desk of the legal office, provides walk in notary services from 0900-1200 on Monday, Tuesday, Thursday and Friday, and from 1300-1600 on Wednesday.
+Powers of attorney, wills, health care directives, general legal advice on personal civil legal matters is provided on an appointment only basis.
+Please call the Civil Law Division at 405-739-5811, option #1 to schedule an appointment and be advised of the most current operating procedures for services.

 The following individuals are eligible for services: members of the Armed Forces on Active Duty and their dependents, Air Force Reserve and Air National Guard members; who are serving on federal active duty under Title 10, United States Code; and their dependents, Active status reservists or National Guard members who are not in an inactive duty training status, not on active duty, or not currently in a duty status but subject to federal mobilization (National Guard, Ready Reserve, contract ROTC cadets) may receive mobilization- and deployment-related legal assistance.
 Their dependents are only eligible when the member is serving on federal active duty under Title 10, United States Code.
 Retired Service members and their dependents and 100% disabled veterans with a military identification card are eligible for services.
 Prior to receiving any service, the individual must present a current military identification card for validation of identity and eligibility.